akanksha0514/MachineLearning/README.md

 # MachineLearning
-This is the sourcecode of Kaggle's machine learning exercise: Building Machine learning models I have used scikit-learn library to create a model.
+This is the sourcecode of Kaggle's machine learning exercise: Building Machine learning models.

+I have used scikit-learn library to create a model.
 The steps to building and using a model are: